ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

   ``netbox.netbox.netbox`` would be used for both inventory plugin and lookup plugin, but in different contexts so no collision will arise, but confusion will.
   I renamed the lookup plugin to ``nb_lookup`` so it will be used with the FQCN ``netbox.netbox.nb_lookup``.
   The inventory plugin will now be called within an inventory file by ``netbox.netbox.nb_inventory``
-- To pass in integers via Ansible Jinja filters for a key in ``data`` that requires querying an endpoint is now done by making it a dictionary with an ``id`` key.
+- To pass in integers through Ansible Jinja filters for a key in ``data`` that requires querying an endpoint is now done by making it a dictionary with an ``id`` key.
 The previous behavior was to just pass in an integer and it was converted when normalizing the data, but some people may have names